 Fix the underlying problems:

-These are: Too much pressure and too little flexibility.
+These are Too much pressure and too little flexibility.

-- If this truly is a life altering condition that you have a hard time fixing, make some of the tough choices.
+- If this truly is a life-altering condition that you have a hard time fixing, make some of the tough choices.

 - For example, I can guarantee you if you were a computer programmer and weighed 100 pounds, there is almost no chance that you would have Achilles tendinitis.

-- But if you weigh 300 pounds and work on a factory floor 16 hours a day, there’s about a 95% chance that you will have knee arthritis, Achilles tendinitis, hip and back pain.
+- But if you weigh 300 pounds and work on a factory floor 16 hours a day, there’s about a 95% chance that you will have knee arthritis, Achilles tendonitis, hip and back pain.
 One of these is guaranteed.

-Why does Achilles tendinitis persist long term?
+Why does Achilles tendonitis persist long term?

 2 short answers: Too much pressure and too little flexibility.